forkkit/madrid-blog/content/post/welcome.md

 My little residencia crew was advised to get food items at a "supermarket" on the walk back from the metro.
 It was basically a convenience store attached to a gas station.
 They did not have great selection but they had a good deal on these meat + cheese pastry things.
 I *really* needed something fresh so I got a box of strawberries too.

-Those items constituded my dinner and breakfast.
+Those items constituted my dinner and breakfast.

 ### Good night